yash9111/questdb.io/blog/2022-08-19-app-monitoring.md

 - Tag the scope of each piece of data exhaustively.
 Each metric affects multiple processes/pipelines.
 Extensive tagging helps you understand the full scope of a change.
 - Raw data is the best kind of data there is, because you can  analyze it more thoroughly for better insights.
 Determine how long you need to store data in its raw form.

-## Tips for using time series databases
+## Tips for choosing time a series database

 Once you’ve decided to use a time series database and have selected the data to be collected, there are certain points you should take into consideration when choosing the right database for you.
 Time series workloads tend to scale faster than other types of data, so you need a database that can grow with data size without costing too much or compromising on performance.
 You should be able to grow, shrink, or migrate workloads easily in real time.
 Overall, these are the main factors to consider: